Learn how to add your instagram feed to your WordPress website or blog without touching code …

 WP Social Traffic publishes a post on your Facebook page about your website or blog.
 It then finds related fan pages and groups and shares your posts on these.
 This process is automatically repeated with each new post you publish to engage audiences on Facebook and drive more traffic to your site.

 (Drive more traffic to your site from Facebook.
 Image source: WP Social Traffic)

 WP Social Traffic requires no coding skills and gives you full control over how your posts look on Facebook.

 Here’s a quick demo video of how the plugin works:

 As described in our WordPress Traffic Automation Blueprint, automating your content syndication to social media sites like Facebook allows you to build an asset on your own domain while leveraging the additional exposure of getting traffic from social media using posts published on your own site.

 WPSocial Traffic is a push-button solution that will help drive more visitors from Facebook to the posts and pages you want to promote.

-Was this tutorial useful?
-Please feel free to share this post with anyone thinking of starting their own business online using the share buttons below.
+Did you enjoy this article?
+If so, please share this page with anyone thinking of starting a business online using the social buttons below.